 Match your skill level

 Let prospective members know how often, how far and how fast you intend to walk.
 Just as with motivation, it's important to find partners who are well-matched.
-Walking with a group that's too fast for you can be like playing tennis against Kim Clijsters — the thrill wears off quickly and you risk humiliation and injury.
+Walking with a group that's too fast for you can make the thrill wear off quickly and you risk humiliation and injury.
 Walking with a group that's too slow can be frustrating and prevent you from achieving your fitness goals.

 From our sister publication, Diabetes Focus, Summer 2011